knicholls22/Automation_dashboard/user_stories.md

 7.	“ “…I want to be know what events are coming up and when in order to judge whether to attend them.
 8.	“ “ … I want to know what is going on in my domain within different regions of the UK (England, NI, Scotland, Wales) in order to understand what users need at a local level.
 9.	“ “…I want to know the lines a department is taking???

+# In Scope for MVP

+# Out of Scope for MVP